LEARNAcademy/syllabus/js_beginning/07js_objects.md

 Being comfortable with object destructuring allows you to make quick work of extracting and manipulating object properties.

 There are tons that you can do with this concept of destructuring, and it can be used in all sorts of ways.
-For a fantastic list of all the things you can do with destructuring, go to the MDN page

-<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment" target="_blank">Destructuring Assignmment Operators</a>
+For a fantastic list of all the things you can do with destructuring, go to the MDN page: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment" target="_blank">Destructuring Assignmment Operators</a>

 ## Challenges